openedx-unsupported/devstack/docs/devstack_interface.rst

 - ``dev.pull.<service>`` - Pull latest Docker images for the service and its dependencies

-  This will pull all the images necessary to run <service>.
-The setting for which images are pulled can be found in the docker-compose.yml.

-  When you are working on a specific service, it is recommended you use this command to pull only images necessary for your service i.e if working in lms, use ``make dev.pull.lms`` to update images for lms and its dependencies
+  When to use: When you only want to update images for a subset of devstack.
+Such as when you are only working on lms, use ``make dev.pull.lms`` to pull images for lms and it dependencies

-  Variation: ``make dev.pull`` or ``make pull`` will pull all images supported in default devstack TODO(jinder): fix this wording
+  + Variation: ``make dev.pull`` or ``make pull`` will pull all images in the default devstack.

+    When to use: Probably only when you are first setting up devstack.
+Do not use this often.
+This will take a lot of time.

-  Variation: ``make dev.pull.<service1>+<service2>`` will pull images for <service1>, <service2>, and their dependencies
+  + Variation: ``make dev.pull.<service1>+<service2>`` will pull images for <service1>, <service2>, and their dependencies

-  Variation: ``make dev.pull.without-deps.<service>`` will only pull <service> image.
+  + Variation: ``make dev.pull.without-deps.<service>`` will only pull <service> image.

+    When to use: If you only want to update one image and do not mind if the other images are behind latest.

 - ``dev.up.<service>`` - Create and start containers. i.e. brings up the <service> container and its dependencies